White Collar Crimes Lawyer

 - Building a Defense For White Collar Criminal Cases

 Those who are indicted by a grand jury and prosecuted for white collar offenses by the United States Attorneys’ Office have a high rate of conviction.
-Expert prosecution in these cases demands expert defense.
+Expert prosecution in these cases demands rigorous defense.
 Experienced DC attorneys handle a full spectrum of white collar criminal cases including:

 - Money Laundering